mlmedia/form_validator/README.md

 1. Set up your form HTML.
 The markup must use a standard `<form>` element, which can use any ID or class for initialization.
 2. Set up your fields wrapped in a container element using a "form-group" class.
 This contains inline errors inside a single container element, which can be useful for compound form fields.
+3. Add a "validate-trigger" class to any element to trigger the form validation on click (e.g. on the `<button type="submit">` element).
+We use a class in order to allow for multi-part forms with multiple validation levels.
-3. Add the following custom attributes to any of the form elements input, select, or textarea with the text of your choice for the error.
+4. Add the following custom attributes to any of the form elements input, select, or textarea with the text of your choice for the error.
 If a form element does not contain the following attributes, no error will be shown for that field.
   - "data-required-error" - error message thrown if the field is required
   - "data-match-error" - error message thrown if a field doesn't match it's counterpart field
   - "data-match" - name attribute of the counterpart field to match